Total Law

 What is the UK Unmarried Partner Visa?

 The UK Unmarried Partner Visa, also called the UK de facto visa, falls under the family visa category.
-It allows non-EEA and non-Swiss nationals to come to the UK to live with their partner.
+It allows foreign nationals to come to the UK to live with their partner.
 Both heterosexual and homosexual couples can qualify for this route.

 To be able to receive the UK Unmarried Partner Visa, applicants have to prove that they are in a genuine and committed relationship with a British citizen, a person who has Indefinite Leave to Remain status in the UK, or someone who is under humanitarian protection there.